Skip to content

 Farmers in the programme agree to a minimum of one visit a year from A Greener World (AGW) staff or agents, with the possibility of additional visits if deemed necessary, to confirm compliance with the standards during various seasons and to allow observation of animals in different phases of life.
 Participation in the programme is on an annual basis and must be renewed each year.

-The premise of the AWA standards is that animals must be allowed to behave naturally.
+The premise of the AWA standards is that animals must be allowed to behave naturally and are managed to meet the Five Freedoms and the Five Domains of animal welfare.
 The following standards allow animals the opportunity to perform natural and instinctive behaviours essential to their health and well-being.
 Provisions are made to ensure social interaction, comfort, and physical and psychological well-being.

 The AWA programme is voluntary.
 The standards do not supersede national government legislation.